jarviscanada/jarvis_data_eng_BrandonAngod/README.md

 ## Professional Experiences

-**Software Developer, National Bank of Canada (Feb 2022-May 2022)**: Developed software in an Agile environment for use within production.
-Communicated with seniors about current issues and problems at hand to work with them to resolve issues.
-Ticket information managed and documented through Jira.
-Used Amazon AWS, Terraform, Java, Maven, SQL, and Bash to develop projects.
-Programs were tested using JUnit and then deployed to Jenkins.

 **Software Developer, Jarvis (2021-present)**: Collaborated with peers in an Agile/Scrum environment.
 Utilized Java and Bash to program various applications.
 PostgreSQL was used to store various information in the database.
 Docker was used to deploy all applications with the source code being available on Github following GitFlow practices.

 **Secretary, Du-Finch Services (2016-2021)**: Communicated with customers to aid them with their needs.
 Communicated with co-workers to properly document work performed and relayed the information clearly to inform them of the charges and estimated time remaining.
 Documented monthly expenses into the general ledger and created accounting reports for the accountant to monitor and make corrections as needed.